CloseClose

 Maintaining bone mass health is a crucial part of healthy aging.
 Incorporating supplements into your daily routine based on the needs of the body can help ensure healthy living.

-If you are suffering from osteoporosis, then even a simple fall can result in a hip fracture, and a hard cough can result in a vertebral fracture.
+If you have osteoporosis, then even a simple fall can result in a hip fracture, and a hard cough can result in a vertebral fracture.
 It is crucial to point out here that these fractures are not only painful and debilitating but can even be life-threatening.
 Also, older adults who are suffering from a hip fracture have a 3–4 times higher risk of dying within 12 months as compared to the general population.
 Below are the details of the top 5 supplements that exhibit some good evidence to enhance bone density.

 Top 5 supplements for bone strength